Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs-track2-perf/README.md

 - `-c` is the number of EventData to send, 500 events.
 - `-d` is the test duration, 60 seconds.
 - `--warmup` is the warm-up time, 0 seconds.
-- Specifying `--partitionId` will change from publishing messages round-robin to publishing messages to a specific partition.

 ```bash
 java -jar azure-messaging-eventhubs-track2-perf-1.0.0-beta.1-jar-with-dependencies.jar \